marwa-mahmoud3/Team-Management-Desktop-App/README.md

 # Team Managment Desktop Application
-This is a project in the period ITI scholarship Technologies used:C#,.Net,WinForms
+This is a project in the period ITI scholarship by used C#, .Net, and WinForms

 ![1](https://user-images.githubusercontent.com/58340861/123692767-82043400-d857-11eb-991f-9aef0f7bfa02.PNG)
 ![2](https://user-images.githubusercontent.com/58340861/123692791-8892ab80-d857-11eb-8a69-ba678d55d82b.PNG)